Regions of the Czech Republic

 Note: *preliminary data

-The Usti Region is located in northwest Bohemia, sharing a border with Germany.
-Thanks to its location and good accessibility from Prague and neighbouring Saxony, the region has significant potential for international economic and cultural cooperation.
+: The Usti Region is located in northwest Bohemia, sharing a border with Germany.
+Thanks to its location and good accessibility from Prague or Dresden (neighbouring Saxony), the region has significant potential for international economic and cultural cooperation.
 Usti Region is currently facing challenges related to the economic transformation brought about by the shift away from coal-fired energy sources.

 The Usti Region is therefore focusing on new challenges in the field of clean energy sources, particularly development of the hydrogen economy.
 The region has its own hydrogen strategy focusing on the development of an integrated hydrogen chain from production, transport and storage to final consumption.
+An important institution is the relatively young Energy Center of the Usti Region (ECUK), which provides a wide variety of services and consultancy.
 There is also potential for the use of geothermal energy in the region, including research with an international dimension and subsequent application in practice.
-In the area of public research institutions, the region has strong research background in green and sustainable chemicals and nanotechnology, and it is developing the area of digitalisation through the collection, analysis and provision of open data in line with Smart City/Region principles.
+In the area of public research institutions, the region has strong research background in green and sustainable chemicals and nanotechnology, and it is developing the area of digitalisation through the collection, analysis and provision of open data and data analysis in line with Smart City/Region principles.

-The Usti Region is also attractive in terms of tourism.
-Among the mining monuments in the Saxon and Bohemian Ore Mountains found on the UNESCO World Heritage List, the Usti Region contains the Krupka Mining Landscape and the Mělnik Mining Landscape.
-Another UNESCO World Heritage site in the Usti Region is Žatec and the Žatec hop landscape, which is the first hop-growing area in the world to be awarded this status.
+The Usti Region is also attractive in terms of tourism (f.e. the well-known Bohemian Switzerland).
+Among the mining monuments in the Saxon and Bohemian Ore Mountains found on the UNESCO World Heritage List, the Usti Region contains the Krupka Mining Landscape and the Mednik Mining Landscape.
+Another UNESCO World Heritage site in the Usti Region is Zatec and the Zatec hop landscape, which is the first hop-growing area in the world to be awarded this status.

 Governor